greggersaurus/OpenSteamController/README.md

 The purpose of this project is to explore, deconstruct and, hopefully, expand upon configuration options and usages for the Steam Controller.

-This project is broken up into several subdirectories, each which focus on a different facet of the project.
+This project is broken up into several subdirectories, each focusing on a different facet of the project.

 # Subprojects